A Denver Bronco’s Amazing Journey from the NFL to Artistic Fame

 Next stop was the Baltimore Colts who picked him up in the 10th round of the draft.
 In 1960 he was cut by the Colts and picked up by an expansion team, the New York Titans.
 Barnes was not happy with the Titans viewing their equipment and tactics as dangerous.
 He quit in October after the death of teammate Howard Glenn who broke his neck during a game.

-Then it was on to the Los Angeles Charges in 1960 signing as a taxi-squad member playing for the future owner of the Oakland Raiders, Al Davis.
+Then it was on to the Los Angeles Chargers in 1960 signing as a taxi-squad member playing for the future owner of the Oakland Raiders, Al Davis.
 The Chargers moved to San Diego in 1961.
 Barnes was cut from the Chargers and landed with the Denver Broncos in 1963.

 Barnes would often draw the ire of Bronco Coach Jack Faulkner when he would be caught making sketches during team meetings.
 During games, it was not uncommon for Barnes to jot down an inspiration from a play on a scrap of paper, quickly hand it to offensive line coach Red Miller and then rush back into the game (inspirations for later sketches).